Do you really want to hurt your business?

 Why Culture Club isn’t just a reference to Boy George at The Cashroom.

-We have just completed our 6th month of working remotely.
+We have just completed another month of working remotely.
 In terms of the service we deliver to our clients, this has been brilliant and our business model has proven we can function 100% without an office.
 We have such an amazing team, everyone has really pushed through during this strange time.
 The biggest problem arising from remote working can be the lack of communication and the impact on company culture.
 We are keen to not let these become a negative for our staff at The Cashroom.

 So what about your company culture?